 A number of features embedded in the Notes to the Facility Agreement required accounting for as a derivative, including the indemnification of certain withholding taxes and the acceleration of debt upon (a) a qualified financing, (b) an Event of Default, (c) a Major Transaction, and (d) the exercise of the Warrant via offset to debt principal.
 These features represent a single derivative (the "Financing Derivative") that was bifurcated from the debt instrument and accounted for as a liability at fair value, with changes in fair value between reporting periods recorded in other income (expense), net.
-The fair value of the Financing Derivative on February 5, 2013 and March 31, 2013, was \$1.0 million.
+The fair value of the Financing Derivative as of February 5, 2013 and June 30, 2013, was \$1.0 million and \$0.9 million, respectively.

-The value of the Financing Derivative was determined by comparing the difference between the fair value of the Notes with and without the Financing Derivative by calculating the respective present values from future cash flows using a 20.8% weighted average market yield.
+The value of the Financing Derivative as of February 5, 2013 and June 30, 2013 was determined by comparing the difference between the fair value of the Notes with and without the Financing Derivative by calculating the respective present values from future cash flows using a 20.8% weighted average market yield.